-- School belles, Lands End or French Toast plaid skirt or jumper (K5-6), navy skirt, khaki skirt or skort (K5-6), or French Toast polo dress (K5-6) are to be worn Monday, Wednesday, Thursday, Friday.
+- School belles, Lands End or French Toast plaid skirt or jumper (K5-6), navy skirt, khaki skirt or skort (K5-6), or French Toast polo dress (K5-6) are to be worn daily.
 In K5-3rd, skirts and jumpers should be no more than two inches above the knee.
 In 4th-12th grade, skirts should come to the bottom of the knee and waist bands should not be rolled.
 For modesty, shorts or leggings should be worn under skirts and dresses. - 2.
-On Tuesday, K5-6th graders should wear the uniform plaid skirt or jumper and a white blouse.
-7th-12th graders must wear the uniform navy skirt with the light blue Schoolbelles monogrammed oxford blouse (long or short sleeve). - 3.
-Only natural hair colors may be used. - 4.
+Only natural hair colors may be used. - 3.
 Cosmetics and jewelry should be worn in moderation a girl's face rather than any other part of her body, should be the focal point of her appearance.
 A Christian lady should strive for a look that is fresh, wholesome, and feminine.